Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems: Appendix A

 \textbf{Comparison of computational work of GK and modified GK inner-iteration preconditioning.}

-We compare the total computational work (the number of floating-point operations) for the greedy Kaczmarz inner-iteration preconditioning using Algorithm~\ref{The Greedy Kaczmarz Method} (GK), with GK modified by precomputing and storing $C=AA^\mathsf{T}$ once beforehand and updating the residual vector $s$ using equation~\eqref{r} (MGK).
+We compare the total computational work (the number of floating-point operations, where we count a pair of addition and multiplication as one floating point operation) for the greedy Kaczmarz inner-iteration preconditioning using Algorithm~\ref{The Greedy Kaczmarz Method} (GK), with GK modified by precomputing and storing $C=AA^\mathsf{T}$ once beforehand and updating the residual vector $\boldsymbol{s}$ using equation~\eqref{r} (MGK).

 Let $A$ be an $m \times n$ matrix.
 Assume that the number of outer iterations of the F-AB-GMRES is $k$, and that the number of inner Kaczmarz iterations is fixed at $\ell$ for each outer iteration.

 First, consider the case when $A$ is dense.
 Then, the total work for GK is given by